appsecnz/appsecnz.github.io/conference/secure_coding.md

 ## Two-Day Interactive (Classroom) Training - AppSec New Zealand Conference 2021

+## UPDATE: Due to an issue with the primary instructor's availability, this class has been cancelled.

 ## Abstract

 Software security vulnerabilities are big business for potential attackers.
 Identifying them early and knowing what common pitfalls to avoid can make a big difference to your resilience.
 This course will help you to understand, identity and avoid common software security vulnerabilities.